canonical/microk8s/ISSUE_TEMPLATE.md

-Please run `microk8s.inspect` and share here the report tarball produced.
+Please run `microk8s.inspect` and attach the generated tarball to this issue.

 We appreciate your feedback.
 Thank you for using microk8s.